teclone/handler/README.md

 ## Data Filters

-Filters are applied to the field values prior to validations.
-You can use filters to modify field values prior to validation.
+You can use filters to modify field values before validation.
 The available filters include:

 1. **decode**: determines if `decodeURIComponent()` method should be called on the field value. defaults to true